-A motherboard designed to be cooled with active airflow is generally equipped with a heatsink and integrated fan mounted atop the processor and one or more fans fixed in the housing of the system.
-A fanless PC does away with the moving parts and airflow through the case and instead focuses on moving the heat out of the case.
-This may not sound like such a groundbreaking idea however some of our systems have ambient operating temperatures of up to 150* F which makes thermal management a formidable obstacle with the highest priority.
+A motherboard designed to be cooled with active airflow is generally equipped with a heatsink and integrated fan mounted atop the processor.
+There might also be one or more fans fixed in the housing of the system.
+Fanless PCs do away with the moving parts and airflow through the case and instead focuses on moving the heat out of the case.
+This may not sound like such a groundbreaking idea however some of our systems have ambient operating temperatures of up to 150 F. This high temperature makes thermal management a formidable obstacle with the highest priority.

 OnLogic’s fanless PCs substitute a hefty block of aluminum for moving fans and flimsy heatsinks.
 This block, combined with our own hardshell fanless technology, is designed to optimize heat distribution over as wide a surface area as possible.
-This is normally focused on the CPU as it is the most energy intensive component, but we’ve also developed solutions for storage and periphery, such as Wi-Fi.
+This is normally focused on the CPU which generates the most heat.
+But, we’ve also developed solutions for storage and periphery, such as Wi-Fi.
 This allows us to to manage the same amount of thermal energy with a technology that makes a PC fan look complicated.
-However, without the research and real world stress testing our systems undergo in chorus with an iterative design process, the aluminum block providing the conductivity between the CPU and the case would be just that, an aluminum block.
+However, without the research and real world stress testing our systems undergo, in chorus with an iterative design process, the aluminum block providing the conductivity between the CPU and the case would be just that, an aluminum block.
 Check out this Introduction to Fanless PC Cooling for more information on how we do it.